About

 CCX was established in 2015 by Bishop Ric Thorpe, who was appointed as the Bishop of Islington to lead the Diocese of London’s goal of creating 100 new worshipping communities across the capital and to offer support for church planting.
 This wider work included permission from the Bishop of London to serve any diocese in the Church of England when invited by the local diocesan bishop.

 Due in part to the success of the Diocese of London’s Capital Vision 2020, the scope of CCX has grown rapidly, supporting diocesan leadership teams and church leaders throughout England and beyond as they look to plant and grow churches and develop their strategies for church planting.
+You can review a more detailed history of CCX here.

 In 2018 the House of Bishops issued a statement which outlined warm support for ‘planting new churches as a way of sharing in the apostolic mission by bringing more people in England to faith in Christ and participation in the life of the Church’.
 In 2019, General Synod passed a motion encouraging every parish and diocese to be part of this movement, forming new disciples and new congregations to reach the unreached in their community and the creation of ten thousand new Christian communities.
 Alongside this, CCX launched Myriad – which inspires and serves everyday people to form new church communities.